tony-shifflett/lessonOne/README.md

 }
 ```

-**Q:** But wait...it seems that we have now added border around some additional elements? what additional elements are they?
+**Q:** But wait...it seems that we have now added border around some additional elements?
+What additional elements are they?

 #### Dimensions (Width & Height)